 Can I use bots for crypto day trading?

-What are the best crypto pairs for day trading?
+Which crypto pairs should I assess for day trading?

 Is mobile trading good enough for day trading crypto?